-Real Estate is the “King” of Collateral
+Real estate is the "King" of collateral assets.

 In the banking credit ecosystem, real estate has long been the most popular and preferred type of collateral.
-It is no coincidence that banks favor real estate – a type of asset that is highly stable, difficult to damage, difficult to lose value, and even tends to increase in value over time.
+It is no coincidence that banks favor real estate – a type of asset that is highly stable, difficult to damage, difficult to lose value and even tends to increase in value over time.

 With that characteristic, real estate is considered a "wall" to prevent risks for loans, when the value of the collateral is often valued higher than the principal balance, helping banks maintain a safe buffer in credit activities.